pasperry6/indra_2025_problem/README.md

 # indra_2025_problem
+## how to run
+"make input NUM=n" from the command line creates an input.txt file with "n" random letters.
+"make" from the command line creates an output.txt file of n-grams (n <= 4) and frequency from input.txt.
+"make time" times the execution of the make command

 ## pre-work (thought) process:
 I first thought of the most simple (incorrect) ways that this could be done.
 I thought that it would be to keep a list of grams and go through the list every time I found a new gram.
 That would be terrible.
 Worst case analysis: